opensearch-project/OpenSearch/plugins/arrow-flight-rpc/docs/backpressure.md

 A caller that needs a hard bound *today* can send synchronously:
 `channel.sendResponseBatch(response, /* sync */ true)`.
 The batch is still
-serialized and written on the channel's send executor (the same executor the async path uses), but the calling thread **blocks until the batch is on the wire**, so it cannot queue the next batch ahead of this one — outstanding batches are bounded to one, with no eventloop queue to grow.
+serialized and written on the channel's send executor (the same executor the async path uses), but the calling thread **blocks until the batch has been pushed to gRPC's per-stream outbound buffer**, so it cannot queue the next batch ahead of this one — outstanding batches are bounded to one, with no eventloop queue to grow.
+When that outbound buffer is full, the `isReady()` back-pressure gate (above) throttles the producer.

 A caller that opts in **must drive a single stream from a single thread** and must not call from the send-executor thread itself.
 The default